-A. Development Plan Approval Required.

-- i.
-All development proposals in the Interchange Business District shall submit Development Plan to the Plan Commission. - a.
+- A. Development Plan Approval Required. - i.
+All development proposals in the Interchange Business District shall submit Development Plan to the Plan Commission - a.
 Developments proposed for this district shall meet or exceed the Design Standards in the 100 series of this Unified Development Ordinance. - b.
-Developments shall adhere to the following goals of the district: - 1.
-Shall be pedestrian-friendly with connected sidewalk and trail features between uses

-- 2. Shall maintain a consistent architectural scheme while maintaining visual diversity in buildings - 3.
-Shall preserve and protect natural features and large existing trees to the greatest extent possible by using logical and efficient massing and clustering of uses - 4.
+Developments shall adhere to the following goals of the district: - Shall be pedestrian-friendly with connected sidewalk and trail features between uses - Shall maintain a consistent architectural scheme while maintaining visual diversity in buildings - Shall preserve and protect natural features and large existing trees to the greatest extent possible by using logical and efficient massing and clustering of uses - 4.
 Shall promote the goals of the Comprehensive Plan whenever possible - ii.
-Uses permitted conditionally through the Board of Zoning Appeals shall submit a Development Plan to the Plan Commission for design and layout approval. - B. Additional References.
+Uses permitted conditionally through the Board of Zoning Appeals shall submit a Development Plan to the Plan Commission for design and layout approval. - Additional References.
 The following table contains additional sections of the Unified Development Ordinance that are commonly referenced in development proposals.
 This list is not exhaustive and other sections may need to be referenced additionally.

-Common Sections o f Pertinent Reference 155.052 Wireless Facilities 155.083 Development Plan Approval 155.063 Landscaping 155.093 Variances 155.064 Fences and Screening 155.094 Conditional Uses 155.065 Signs 155.103 Multi-Unit Design Standards 155.066 Off-Street Parking and Loading 155.104 Commercial Design Standards 155.068 Access and Frontage 155.069 Intersection Site Visibility
+Common Sections of Pertinent Reference 155.036 Storage 155.069 Intersection Site Visibility 155.052 Wireless Facilities 155.083 Development Plan Approval 155.054 Drive-Thru Facilities & Vehicle Dependent Uses 155.093 Variances 155.063 Landscaping & Buffering 155.094 Conditional Uses 155.064 Fences, Appurtenant Structures, & Screening 155.103 Design Standards for Multi-Unit Dwellings 155.065 Signs 155.104 Design Standards for Commercial/Industrial Structures 155.066 Parking and Loading, Off-Street 155.105 Modifications from Design Standards 155.068 Access, Frontage, and Sidewalks